Sorry, you need to enable JavaScript to visit this website.

 Safe Bathrooms DC

 Public bathrooms are never enjoyable, but for transgender people and many others, using a public bathroom can be a highly stressful and even dangerous experience.
 In the District of Columbia, we are attempting to reduce that stress by making every single-stall public bathroom in the District gender-neutral.
-It’s the law,* but currently many businesses are unaware of the requirement, and we need your help to let them know.
-If you see a public bathroom with one stall that is not gender-neutral, just tweet us the business name and location using #safebathroomsDC, or fill out our five question form.
-It takes just 20 seconds to play a part in making DC a more enjoyable place for transgender and other communities!
+It’s the law, D.C.
+Mun.
+Regs. tit.
+4. § 802.2 (2006), but many businesses are unaware of the requirement, and we need your help to let them know.

 What Can I Do?